aspose-barcode/Aspose.BarCode-Documentation/sharepoint/_index.md

 **Welcome to Aspose.BarCode for SharePoint**

-Aspose.BarCode for SharePoint is a flexible solution that allows you to add barcode type columns to SharePoint lists.
+Aspose.BarCode for SharePoint is a flexible solution that allows adding barcode type columns to SharePoint lists.

 Aspose.BarCode for SharePoint is designed to be used with Microsoft SharePoint Server 2010.
 There are no additional system requirements.